 There are some other factors from our daily routines which impact fertility in both women and men.
 Factors like smoking or alcohol consumption can even lead to miscarriages in some cases.
 Other factors like consuming recreational drugs, being underweight or overweight, high dosage of birth controlling pills can also result in Infertility issues in women.

-The following are the most common causes of male infertility in mumbai, india.
+The following are the most common causes of male infertility.

 Varicoceles are distended veins in the scrotum which often result in complications with usual sperm production.
-Though it’s one of the main causes of Infertility in Men, luckily it’s curable.
+Though, it’s one of the main causes of male Infertility, luckily it’s curable.
 Moreover, most of the infertility specialists quote the ability of varicoceles to increase the inner temperature of the scrotum as the main reason.
 As the sperm requires most favorable temperature to get on with development, any variation within the same can result in the occurrence of abnormalities.
 Varicoceles has also been responsible for low sperm count, sperm morphology and sperm quality.

 - Retrograde ejaculation